-(4) To accept when necessary to protect a mortgage loan, a quitclaim deed to the mortgaged property in full satisfaction of the mortgage debt, and to manage, operate lease, sell, convey, assign and deed property so acquired.
+(4) To accept when necessary to protect a mortgage loan, a quitclaim deed or warranty deed to the mortgaged property in full satisfaction of the mortgage debt, and to manage, operate, lease, exchange, sell and convey, by land contract, quitclaim deed or warranty deed, and grant easement rights in, any real property acquired by said board.

-(5) To give such advice and assistance as may be requested by the commissioners of public land the same of the sam lie lands or the board of regents of the university in the investment of any moneys which under subsection (1) are excepted from the moneys to be loaned or invested by the state annuity and investment board, and to assign, sell, convey and deed to them such investments made by the said board as may be mutually agreeable.
+(5) To give such advice and assistance as may be requested by the commissioners of public lands or the board of regents of the university in the investment of any moneys which under subsection (1) are excepted from the moneys to be loaned or invested by the state annuity and investment board, and to assign, sell, convey and deed to them such investments made by the said board as may be mutually agreeable.
 The cost of any services rendered to the commissioners of public lands or the board of regents of the university pursuant to this section shall be charged to the fund to which the moneys invested belong and shall be added to appropriation to the state annuity and investment board in section 20.725.
 (7) To secure insurance against burglary, robbery or theft on any of the negotiable securities owned or held by the board or any of the funds under its management.

-- (8) To utilize the services of the department of securities to investigate any securities in which they may contemplate making investments of any state funds.
-The cost of such investigation shall be charged to the fund from which such investments are proposed to be made. - (9) To succeed to all of the duties, functions, and powers, property, documents, records, assets, liabilities and obligations of: - (a) The annuity board in the administration of the teachers' retirement law and in the investment of the several funds of the state retirement system; - (b) The commissioner of insurance in the investment of the state insurance fund; - (c) The commissioner of insurance, the state treasurer, the secretary of state and the attorney-general in the investment of the life fund;
+(9) To succeed to all of the duties, functions, and powers, property, documents, records, assets, liabilities and obligations of:

+(a) The annuity board in the administration of the teachers' retirement law and in the investment of the several funds of the state retirement system;

-(d) The state treasurer, the secretary of state and the attorney-general in the investment of the soldiers' rehabilitation fund;
+(b) The commissioner of insurance in the investment of the state insurance fund; (c) The commissioner of insurance, the state treasurer, the secretary of state and the attorney-general in the investment of the life fund; (d) The state treasurer, the secretary of state and the attorney-general in the investment of the soldiers' rehabilitation fund;